A Bias for Action

 “The hard choices – what we most fear doing, asking, saying – these are very often exactly what we most need to do.”

-Whether you’re experimenting with a new hobby, building a marshmallow tower, or executing an all-or-nothing pivot in your career or startup, a Bias for Action is an often overlooked, but invaluable capability.
+Whether you're protecting a loved one, launching an initiative or venture, experimenting with a new hobby, or building a marshmallow tower, a Bias for Action is an often overlooked, but invaluable capability.

 Now that you understand the Bias for Action, it’s important to recognize how it factors into your life, career, or venture.
-Think about times you’ve taken action despite being apprehensive or uneasy, how it felt to do so, and the outcome.
+Think about times you’ve taken action despite being apprehensive or uneasy, how it felt, and the outcome.